Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Why Does My Dog Follow Me Everywhere?
 6 Likely Reasons

 One of the most beautiful aspects of the human-canine relationship is the loyalty and love our dogs have for us.
 Despite this, it is essential to teach your dog to have a minimum of independence.
-Indeed, an extreme attachment can be harmful to the animal, as for its happy owner.
+Indeed, an extreme attachment can be harmful to the animal and to its owner.
 Does your dog follow you everywhere?
 Find out the six reasons he does this and what you can do about it.

 divider-dog